Adjustable Rate Mortgage (ARM)

 A fee charged by a mortgage lender to a borrower who wants to pay off part or all of a mortgage loan in advance of schedule.
 The charge is generally expressed as a percent of the loan balance at the time of prepayment, or it can be a specified number of months interest.
 It is not allowed for FHA or VA loans.

-A loan that enables elderly homeo homeowners, to use their home’s equity without selling their home or moving from it.
+A loan that enables elderly homeowners, to use their home’s equity without selling their home or moving from it.
 A lending institution makes a check out to the homeowners each month.
-This payment is really a loan against the value of a home.
+This payment is a loan against the value of a home.
 Because the payment is a loan, it’s tax-free when the homeowners receive it.
 These loans are non-recourse.

 Insurance that protects lenders and homeowners against financial loss in a property because of legal disputes over the ownership of a property.